 Administrators

-The Administrative Staff oversee the daily operational aspects of the entire school while also supporting the self-governance alongside our Faculty.
+The Administrative Staff oversees the daily operational aspects of the entire school while also supporting the self-governance alongside our Faculty.
 The whole school is supported by staff in the following departments: Admissions, Athletics, Business, Marketing & Communications, Development, Facilities, Information Technology (IT), Lower School and High School Administration, and Student Services.

 Dena Malon, Lower School Administrator